 Sleight of Hand

-A character with the Medical Expert feat gets a +2 bonus on all Treat Injury checks.
+Special: A character can take 10 when making a Diplomacy check, but can't take 20.
+A character with the Trustworthy feat gets a +2 bonus on all Diplomacy checks.